 - with a personal invigilator.

 Such widespread use of scribes and readers raises questions about independence and objectivity of assessment.
 In addition, schools have difficulty finding sufficient accommodation and staff, and there are significant costs involved in paying for staff and invigilators.

 Our research has shown that digital papers and ICT, with text-to-speech software, can provide many students with a more independent and less expensive alternative to readers and scribes.

 The good news, though, is that technology is gradually replacing the use of reader/scribes in examinations.
-Two years ago, in 2013, there were 19,058 requests for use of a reader and 14,905 requests for a scribe.
-ICT is now more popular than either reader or scribe and one of the reasons for this drop is because the total number of examination entries fell with the phasing out of Standard Grades.
+Three years ago, in 2013, there were 19,058 requests for use of a reader and 14,905 requests for a scribe.
+Technological support is now more popular than either reader or scribe although one of the reasons for this drop is because the total number of examination entries fell with the phasing out of Standard Grades.
 Nevertheless, the proportion of examinations where reader/scribes was requested has also fallen, while the proportion of arrangements involving ICT has increased.

 Digital papers, a bit of history